ckipp01/chronica/wiki/bash.md

 # bash

-Bash is currently my go to shell.
-I've worked with zsh and tcsh (forcefully) in the past, and I've always come Back to bash.
-I plan to stay with bash until I hit a point where I'm frustrated with the limits of what it has to other verse other shells.
-I don't see that happening any time soon, so I'll probably be with bash for quite some time
+Bash was my go to shell for quite some time.
+Before Bash I worked with zsh and tcsh (forcefully) in the past, and I've always came Back to bash.
+I always mentioned that I planned on staying with Bash until I reached a point where I "hit the wall" per se and needed something else.
+I have actually switch off bash to [fish shell](https://fishshell.com/), not necessarily because  bash didn't give me what I needed, but because of the sheer amount of customization needed to achieve the same experience I get with fish.

-Below I've listed a few resources/libraries that I commonly use with bash and have had a good experience with.
+Below I've listed a few resources/libraries that I commonly used with bash and have had a good experience with.

   - [patetoy](https://github.com/loliee/patatetoy) is a minimal prompt that I